 For example, if a home owner has a property valued at $500,000 and has a loan of $100,000, then the home owner has $400,000 of equity in their property.

 Equity can be used for a range of scenarios depending on the amount needed.
 If a home owner sold their property, they would be able to access their equity as cash for any intended purpose.
-If keeping the property and only extracting equity, it could be for a new property purchase, to complete renovations or for personal use (i.e. holiday)!
+If keeping the property and only extracting equity, it could be used to buy a new property purchase, to complete renovations or for personal use (i.e. holiday)!

-A common use of equity or phrase used when investing in property is to release equity or extract equity which is commonly used as a deposit.
-Some lenders have very flexible policy stating “cash out” up to $1,000,000, other lenders policy limits the acceptable reasons for cash out.
+A common use of equity or phrase used when investing in property is to release equity or extract equity which can be used as a deposit on a new property.
+Some lenders have very flexible policy stating “cash out” up to $1,000,000 as long as below 80% Loan to Value Ratio (80% LVR), other lenders policy limits the acceptable purpose for cash out.
 Some examples are:

 How much equity can you access?

-Depending on the loan purpose and the property type, each lender will very however here is a very common example:
+Depending on the loan purpose and the property type, each lender will vary however here is a very common example:

 In this example the home owner could increase total lending on the existing property (called a security) to 80% of $500,000 = $400,000.
 Current balance of existing loan is $100,000, therefore home owner could extract $300,000 to invest in a new property.**